What are mineral sands?

 Titanium metal is used to lighten the weight of the transport industry, for sporting goods, medical equipment like hip replacements and even in the space industry.

-Rare Earths is a group of elements that are not actually that rare in the earth’s crust, but are rare to find in economic concentrations.
-The Fingerboards deposit is rich in the highly valuable rare earths Neodinium, Prasodynium, Dysprosium and Terbium.
-These rare earths are used in myriad applications but are essential to high-tech mobile technology, medical applications, temperature magnets used in windfarms, and the powerful batteries in electric vehicles.
+Rare Earths is a group of elements that are not actually that rare in the earth’s crust but are rare to find in economic concentrations.
+The Fingerboards deposit is rich in the highly valuable rare earths Neodymium, Praseodymium, Dysprosium and Terbium.
+These rare earths are used in myriad applications, but are essential to high-tech mobile technology, medical applications, permanent magnets used in direct drive turbines in windfarms, and electric motors in electric vehicles.

 The Fingerboards Mine is one of the largest zircon and rare earth development projects in the world.
-Once in production, the Fingerboards is expected to supply up to 10% of global demand for rare earths required for the development of clean energy.
+Once in production, the Fingerboards is expected to supply up to 5% of global demand for rare earths, essential for the development of clean energy.
 This will be pivotal, to Bloomberg’s estimate of wind and solar energy reaching a combined 48% of global energy capacity by 2040.